The Best Radon Detector to Make Your Home Safer

 Exposure to Radon over time increases the likelihood of developing lung cancer.
 This risk is much higher when you smoke.
 However, non-smokers, too, are susceptible.

 As per the World Health Organization (WHO), lung cancer caused by radon accounts for up to 14 percent of all lung cancer cases across the globe.
-Recognizing these risks underscores the importance of routine radon tests and mitigating its effects.
+Recognizing these risks underscores the importance of routine radon testing and mitigation.

 What to do to test Your House in the presence of Radon: The Complete Guide

-Radon is a quiet, yet dangerous gas that can enter your house without you even realizing it.
-It’s odourless, colourless, and tasteless, making it challenging to identify without adequate tests.
+Radon is a quiet yet dangerous gas that can enter your house without you even realizing it.
+It’s odourless, colourless, and tasteless, making it hard to detect without proper testing.

-This detailed guide will walk you through testing your Home for radon levels, what it is, why it’s essential, and what to do in the event of excessive levels of the dangerous gas.
+This detailed guide will walk you through testing your Home for radon levels, what it is, why it’s essential, and what to do if levels are excessive.

 What exactly is Radon, and what makes it a risk?

 Radon is a radioactive gas formed naturally from the decay of uranium found in rocks, soil, and water.
 According to the Environmental Protection Agency (EPA), Radon is the second most frequent source of lung cancer in the United States, responsible for around 21,000 deaths each year.
-That makes understanding and controlling the risk of radon exposure a significant issue for homeowners.
+That makes understanding and controlling radon exposure risk a significant issue for homeowners.

 Health Dangers Associated with Radon Exposure